Chao1009/prad2hvmon/README.md

 | `-p <port>` | Daemon port (default: 8765) |
 | `-t <sec>` | Timeout in seconds (default: 10) |

 The daemon must be running.
 Unchanged parameters are skipped (no unnecessary hardware writes).
 The write command reports `restored / unchanged / skipped / errors`.
+Note: CLI `read` works at any access level, but CLI `write` sends `load_settings` which requires Expert.
+When access control is enabled (`-U`/`-E`), CLI write connects as Guest and will be rejected — temporarily omit the password flags for CLI restore operations.

 ## Web Client